Pregnancy and childbirth center in Denver

 We offer a personalized approach to caring for expectant mothers, new moms and women of all ages.
 Our Midwives Program combines the clinical benefits of a large hospital, along with individualized services to suit the needs and preferences of women and their families.

-Led by Certified Nurse Midwives Cheryl Kohrs and Holly Jackson, the Midwives Program at P/SL gives women the opportunity to experience the best of both worlds when birthing their baby.
+Led by Certified Nurse Midwives, our program gives women the opportunity to experience the best of both worlds when birthing their baby.
 Expectant mothers can choose one of our highly qualified, certified nurse midwives (CNM) as their primary care provider or utilize the resources of our midwives at any point in their pregnancy.

 Benefits of having a midwife